SuperOfficeDocs/superoffice-docs/docs/api/reference/soap/Services87/CRMScript/SaveCRMScriptByUniqueIdentifier.md

 ## SaveCRMScriptByUniqueIdentifier

 Create or Update the CRMScript information
-<para /><b>Online Restricted:</b> The CRMScript agent is not available in Online by default.
+<br />**Online Restricted:** The CRMScript agent is not available in Online by default.
 Access must be requested specifically when app is registered.

 * **uniqueIdentifier:** Global unique reference to script (independent of installation)
-* **crmscript:** Information about the CRMScript
+* **CRMScript:** Information about the CRMScript

 **Returns:** Information about the CRMScript as saved in the database

 [WSDL file for Services87/CRMScript](../Services87-CRMScript.md)